High-Performance Simulations of Higher Representations of Wilson Fermions: The Large- limit using

 The large-color limit of $SU(N_g)$ theories has many interesting phenomenological properties and can be explored using \texttt{HiRep}.
 Here, we demonstrate that \HiRep scaling with $N_g$ is consistent with analytical formulas for the integrators used.

 The scaling of the integrator can be characterized by its Hamiltonian violations, more precisely, their relation to the difference of the energy given by the Hamiltonian after integration to an exactly conserved shadow Hamiltonian for the specific integrator \cite{Clark:2008gh, Clark:2010qw, Clark:2011ir, Kennedy:2012gk}.
 These violations are the difference in the action of the gauge configuration between the beginning and the end of the molecular dynamics evolution.
-They can be characterized by analytical differences to an exactly conserved shadow Hamiltonian.
-We can find an exact expression for these violations as in \cite{Bussone:2018mzi} for a 2nd-order Omelyan integrator in a pure gauge theory
+They can be characterized by analytical differences to an exactly conserved shadow Hamiltonian and most easily analyzed in a pure gauge setup.
+Here we use the Hamiltonian